 Close up of the oil still present 15 years after the original Exxon Valdez spill.

 Open seas also mean more shipping.
 More shipping means more risks of ships grounding, oil spills and chemical spills.
 Both poles are far more vulnerable than the rest of the planet to oil spills.
-The low temperatures, lack of light as well the small amount of search and rescue stations means that any accident is going to have a long lasting impact on the environment.
+The low temperatures, the lack of light as well as the small amount of search and rescue stations means that any accident is going to have a long lasting impact on the environment.
 Look no further than the infamous Exxon Valdez grounding for this.
 Twenty years after it happened, oil is still leaking from under rocks in Prince William Sound.

 Oil can irritate the skin of some Arctic species, and reduce their defenses against the cold.
 Bird feathers can also become soaked in oil and prevent them from flying.
 And the risk of ingesting oil and inhaling toxic fumes is high.